ponderingdemocritus/SquireGPT/readme.md

-# Squire: A Langchain and Pinecone-Powered Chatbot
+# SquireGPT: A Langchain and Pinecone-Powered Chatbot

 Squire is a chatbot that utilizes Langchain and Pinecone's efficient indexing capabilities.
 It seamlessly integrates with Discord or can be accessed through a rest API for versatile usage.